backstage/backstage/.changeset/khaki-jokes-grab.md

 '@backstage/core-components': patch
 ---

-Accept JSX Element as additionalInfo property of ErrorPage component
+Adjust ErrorPage to accept optional supportUrl property to override app config and JSX Element as additionalInfo property.